 If you want the best electric toothbrush for kids then this is it.

-However, it is a more expensive option and there are several brushes that could be considered.
+However, it is a more expensive option and there is at least 1 other brush that you should consider.

-Oral-B Stages Power range of brushes would be my other recommendation.
+The Oral-B Stages Power would be my other recommendation.

-Sadly, there is no Bluetooth connectivity, but there is a similar level of interaction and focus on achieving the best brushing routine for children.
-There is too a benefit in that it is cheaper.
+That said, it aims for a similar level of interaction and focuses on achieving the best brushing routine for children.

 3. Where is the best place to buy the Sonicare for Kids?

 This brush is stocked by a number of larger retailers, including, Shaver Shop, Harvey Norman, David Jones and Myer.

 Why should you listen to us?